 - The foundation does not accept applications from fiscal agents.

 - The Foundation will not consider proposals in the following areas:

-- Ongoing projects or general operating support for an organization
+- Ongoing programs or general operating support

 - Projects whose purpose is to create specific media, film, photography, or books

 - Capital projects, including land acquisition or the construction of buildings

 - Programs that attempt to change behavior by education of the general public